origo-map/origo-documentation/content/layers.md

 `url` | url to the wms endpoint
 `version` | the OGC WMS version.
 Default is 1.1.1.
 `tileGrid` | custom tileGrid for the WMS source. extent, alignBottomLeft, resolutions and tileSize can be set.
+`type` | vendor of the WMS server.
+Used for functionality that requires different handling depending on the server type.
+Currently the only valid option is 'geoserver'.
+Optional.

 #### Basic example WMS